 Health board and local council veterans champions

 Every health board and local council has an Armed Forces and Veterans Champion.
-They are usually a senior official or elected councillor who has volunteered to support veterans in their area who may have questions about accessing services and support.
+They are usually a senior official or elected councillor.
+They volunteer to support veterans in their area and to uphold the promise of the Armed Forces Covenant.
+You can contact your local Champion with questions about accessing services and support.